 Fashion mood board tips

-We put together a fashion mood board example using StudioBinder’s fashion moodboard app.
+We put together a fashion mood board example using StudioBinder’s Mood Board Creator.
 This will give you a visual idea of all of our steps in this guide.
 Check out our fashion mood board example for a "winter in the city" fashion style below.

-Before we dive deep into the details of the elements of a fashion mood board, here are a few tips to keep in mind throughout the process.
+Before we dive deep into the details of the elements of a fashion mood board, here are a few tips to keep in mind, gathered from reviewing successful mood board examples used by designers.

-Start simple – don't try to overcomplicate things by adding too many images at once; focus on just one element (e.g., color) at first before moving onto another element (e.g., texture).
+Start simple – don’t try to overcomplicate things by adding too many images at once.
+A good moodboard maker will let you focus on one element at a time—like color or fabric—before layering in others.

 Be organized

-Keep all images in separate folders so they are easy to find later if needed; this will also help make sure that everything looks neat and organized when you're done with the fashion moodboard.
+Keep all images in separate folders so they are easy to find later, if needed, or use a fashion mood board template to keep everything structured from the start.
+This will also help make sure that everything looks neat and organized when you're done with the fashion moodboard.

 Consider scale